LukePhairatt/SDC-PathPlanning-Project1-T3/README.md

 The car completes the lap of 4.32 miles in about 6 minutes (5.18 mins for driving 50 mph all the way).

+### Further Development
+* Alternative JMT(Jerk Minimise Trajectory) approach
+* MPC for speed and accelleration control
+* Traffic prediction based on classification and probability
+* Optimise the path search on all lanes (not just the current and neighbour lane)

 ## Details